Actuarial-Control-Cycle-Part-A-2023-T1/Group-JKB/README.md

 ![alt text](https://github.com/Actuarial-Control-Cycle-Part-A-2023-T1/Group-JKB/blob/main/risk_matrix_actl4001.png)

+### Key risks and mitigation strategies
+When a project is underway, unexpected factors have the potential to affect the success of a project, and thus proactive identification, assessment and action improves the chance of success in meeting project objectives (Hillson, David 2014).
+The risk matrix (below) illustrates the key areas of risk present within the scheme, and is accompanied by an explanatory table:
+>

 Risk | Description | Mitigation
 --- | --- | ---
 A: Event Risk | Risk that future climate events result in damages deviating from model predictions; regions may not be homogeneously affected by climate change and new homes in regions 1 and 3 may have different risk profiles from existing homes | Monitor model predictions versus actual property damage on a regular basis; perform sensitivity analysis at the 97.5% event-risk level and hold recommended capital reserves at the 99.5% risk-level |